riscv-collab/riscv-gnu-toolchain/README.md

 (experimental).In addition, the simulator can also be selected with the configure time option `--with-sim=`.However, the testsuite allowlist is only maintained for qemu.Other simulators might get extra failures.

+The `make check` and `make report` targets are wired only for the Newlib and Linux/glibc toolchains.

 #### Additional Prerequisite